chrisguest75/shell_examples/49_brew/README.md

 # once copied into the main repo we have a formula to get info on
 brew info git-activity

-# we can audit it
+# we can audit it (downloads and installs some tooling)
 brew audit --new git-activity

 # this is failing